swade1987/software-circus-ket-demo/README.md

 2. [Kismatic Provision](https://github.com/apprenda/kismatic-provision)

+Additionally, the demo uses [Packet.net](https://www.packet.net/) to provide the underlying infrastructure.

-Follow the steps below to create the cluster and execute the ingress and add-worker demos.
+Follow the steps below to create the cluster and execute the demonstrations

 # 1. Cluster creation
 To setup the cluster to use with this demo, follow the steps [here](docs/local-machine-setup.md)